 You will need to reduce the volume of draw requests to resume normal rendering.

-Reduce the number of displayed features
+Reduce the number or complexity of displayed features

 - If your content can be draped on the surface rather than drawn at absolute heights, consider moving layers from the 3D Layers group to the 2D layers group.
 This will reduce the number of 3D geometries that are drawing in your scene, thus reducing the load on the system.